cwchentw/coru/README.md

 * A C compiler that supports ANSI C
 * Make

-We tested `lai` on Ubuntu 18.04 LTS.
+We tested `lai` on Ubuntu 18.04 LTS and Amazon Linux.
+The latter is largely RHEL or CentOS compatible.
 It should work on any platform that owns a standard C compiler.

 ## Supported Languages